hrao-dev/UFO-Sightings/README.md

 # UFO Sightings

- A responsive webpage to visualize the collection of all the reported UFO sightings using JavaScript, HTML5, CSS3 and D3.js.
+ A responsive web application to visualize the collection of all the reported UFO sightings using JavaScript, HTML5, CSS3 and D3.js.
  The report data from the dataset is presented dynamically in a table format and users can filter the table data for specific values based on search criteria.